YoATW9/simple-erp/README.md

 ## Support

 For support, please open an issue in the GitHub repository or contact the development team.

+## Updates

+### 2025-06-13
+- Added user management and authentication system.
+- Implemented registration, login, and user management endpoints.
+- Added tests for user service and controller.
+- Integrated Spring Security for role-based access control.
+- Updated frontend to support user management for admin users.